itacentury/T5GSCLoader/README.md

 ## Usage
 Create a folder in `/dev_hdd0/tmp/T5GSCLoader/mp` or `/dev_hdd0/tmp/T5GSCLoader/zm` and put your script in it.
 Beside your created folder create a .mod file that has the same name than your mod to enable it.
 You need to have a file in your mod folder named `main.gsc` with a `main()` function inside to get it load and started (see tmp directory for structure/examples).

+The pregame menu can be opened with L1 + R3.

 ## Development
 VS Code is used for this project, you can also use Visual Studio if you prefer but you'll need to created a new solution using the VSIX from the SDK and make sure to don't forget to include the required libraries `libc.a libfs_stub.a`.